kritinkarkare/kritinkarkare.me/content/authors/admin/_index.md

  - can say the alphabet backwards in less than two seconds
  - like hot chocolate, Capri-Sun, Hi-C Fruit Punch, and Nerds.

-On my free days, you can find me photosynthesizing under the sun like the good plant I am.
-I want to become healthy and strong!
 In the future, I'm interested in pursuing a Ph.D and then becoming a teaching professor.
 Becoming an astronaut is a dream of mine too.
 To the stars!